Phoo-Na resort (Thailand) promo

 * Filming, editing, drone shots.

-There are quite a few changes to the citizen everywhere in the world.
-Cities become bigger, higher, more dense, newer, smarter and more important.
+There are quite a few changes coming to citizens everywhere in the world.
+Cities become bigger, higher, more dense and smarter.

 Shanghai is one of the largest cities in the world, and has undergone a gigantic metamorphosis in recent years.
 A lot is broken down and a lot has been built.
 Things are going wrong, but there is also a lot of beauty to see.

 Three Dutch architects living in Shanghai tell each in their own way how they look at the transitions of this mega city.
 Not from a theory, but from their daily experiences as citizens.

 With Tjerk Reijenga, Harry den Hartog & Joost van den Hoek

 See also: football-in-china.com Why is China, with 1.3 billion people and a great reputation in sports, not able to form a good national football team?
 11 out of 1.3 Billion; Football in China will show the challenges of Chinese football by following six year old Kevin.
 He is talented and crazy about football.

 Kevin’s dad is an exception to the Chinese social rules because he supports him to go to a special primary football school.
 By sacrificing his own career and spend every free hour on Kevin’s training he may finally fulfill his own childhood dream.